YCP-Rev-Metrix/BallSpinner-Controller-v2/README.md

 # BallSpinner Controller v2 - Desktop setup guide
+## Notes
+The Code is setup to be Operating System independent.
+So libraries like Metawear using bluetooth and our motor functionality, ensures that we are on the Raspberry Pi to run.
+This allows us to develop on any platform and still be able to run the project

 ## Windows - WSL
 It is recommended to use WSL as that is what our team used.